projectsveltos/sveltos/docs/addons/example_flux_sources.md

 Imagine a repository like [this](https://github.com/gianlucam76/yaml_flux.git) containing a _nginx-ingress_ directory with all the YAML needed to deploy Nginx[^2].

-Below, we demonstrate how to leverage Flux and Sveltos to automatically deploy Nginx Ingress to managed clusters.
+Below, we demonstrate how to leverage Flux and Sveltos to automatically perform the deployment.

 ### Step 1: Configure Flux in the Management Cluster

-Run Flux in your management cluster and configure it to synchronize the Git repository containing your Kyverno manifests.
+Install and run Flux in the management cluster and configure it to synchronise the Git repository containing the Nginx manifests.
+More information about the Flux installation can be found [here](https://medium.com/r/?url=https%3A%2F%2Ffluxcd.io%2Fflux%2Finstallation%2F).

 Use a __GitRepository__ resource similar to the below.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1